meooow25/cfspy/README.md

 ## Use it

 #### Invite the bot to your server
 [Click here](https://discord.com/api/oauth2/authorize?client_id=713443232834650152&permissions=8192&scope=bot) to authorize the bot.
-CFSpy requires the "`Manage messages`" permission to remove the default embeds.
+CFSpy requires the `Manage messages` permission to remove the default embeds.

 #### Or run your own instance
 1. To set up a Discord bot, follow [these steps](https://discordpy.readthedocs.io/en/latest/discord.html).